NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

 #### Approach

-We will use the `JUnit 5` framework for Java unit testing as it provides some nice features like *Parametrized tests*, *grouped assertions, powerful exception expecting mechanism etc*.
+We will use the `JUnit 5` framework for Java as it provides some nice features like *Parametrized tests*, *grouped assertions, powerful exception expecting mechanism etc*.
 Since we're all contributing to the source code of Gizmoball, we have decided that all of us will be responsible for unit testing as well.
-However, as individuals, we should try to test the code written by a different team member and not our own as we might be biased towards our own implementation which may cause as us to miss some test cases, making it more difficult to find potential bugs.
+However, as individuals, we should try to test the code written by a different team member and not our own as we might be biased towards our own implementation which may cause us to miss some test cases, making it more difficult to find potential bugs.

  As a lot of the code is already written, we won't be able to adhere to the `Test Driven Development` practice.
-However, we plan to write tests incrementally, most likely after each piece of meaningful new code.
+However, we plan to write tests incrementally, most likely after each piece of meaningful new code is added.
 A mix of *black box* and *white box* testing techniques will be useful in finding bugs more effectively.
 We can start with *black box* test cases against a method's specifications and then switch to *white box* testing in order to get some more insights about the method's behaviour.

-###### Guidelines that we're going to follow
+##### Guidelines that we're going to follow

 - smart use of `setUp()`, `tearDown()`, `beforeEach()` and `beforeAll()` methods